The Stochastic-Quantum Theorem: Stochastic Processes

-This paper will be primarily concerned with a mathematical structure that replaces the deterministic behavior of a generalized dynamical system \eqref{eq:DefGeneralizedDynamicalSystem} with probabilistic, or stochastic, behavior.
-A \emph{generalized stochastic system} will be defined to mean a tuple of the form
+This paper will be concerned primarily with a mathematical structure that replaces the deterministic behavior of an indivisible dynamical system \eqref{eq:DefIndivisibleDynamicalSystem} with probabilistic, or stochastic, behavior.
+An indivisible stochastic process will be defined to mean a tuple of the form